DemuteStudio/Ambiance-Creator/README.md

 Congratulation !
 You’ve created your first bed with the tool o//

 You’ll notice that the track structure matches the Group/Container.
-Each item overlaps the next with a 1-second crossfade, and the last item has been trimmed precisely at the end of the time selection.
+Each item are placed randomly, overlaps the next with a 1-second crossfade, and the last item has been trimmed precisely at the end of the time selection.

 Each item has its own pitch and volume.